baldurk/renderdoc/docs/window/debug_messages.rst

 Capturing with debug messages included
 --------------------------------------

-To include these debug messages in a log, check on the "Create Debug Device" option in the capture options.
+To include these debug messages in a log, check on the "Enable API validation" option in the capture options.
 For more information see :doc:`capture_log_attach`

 Debug Messages
 --------------